vkotaru/udaan/README.md

 # udaan

-A collection of simulation and control scripts written/developed during my stay at Hybrid Robotics;
+A collection of simulation and control scripts written/developed as part of my thesis, Dynamics and Control for Collaborative Aerial Manipulation.

 This package contains mathematical models for quadrotor(s) with suspended payload(s) and controllers for the same.
 Models are either written manually or modeled using `pybullet` or `mujoco` simulators.

-### Models
+## Models

 <table>
   <tr>